 14. What qualifies you for this job?

-Speak to those skills, experience, and education that specifically align to the role and industry.
+Speak to those skills, experience, and education that specifically align with the role and industry.
 Explain why your achievements and experience are a great fit, give specific examples.

 Emphasize that you will bring fresh ideas to the role, and you adapt quickly.
 Mention that you are dependable and goal-oriented and that you work well in teams.